 FAQ Motorcycle Accidents

-What should I do right after a motorcycle accident?
+What should I do right after a motorcycle accident in Houston, TX?

 The steps to take following a motorcycle accident are as follows:

 - Check for injuries: First and foremost, check for injuries.
 If you or a passenger has been hurt, call 911.
 Some injuries, such as closed head injuries, are not immediately evident but could be fatal if left untreated.

 - Take photos: Once the scene is secured and you are not in harm’s way, take pictures.
 Documenting the accident scene can help your claim or lawsuit.

 - Gather information: Get the contact and insurance information from every party involved in the accident, and from eyewitnesses, if possible.